"Which is to say Marchese's palate is so finely tuned that she can literally

 Honey is best consumed young, in season and straight off the comb if you are fortunate to taste this venerable delicacy.

 As the undisputed expert and queen bee of honey, Carla Marina Marchese is a member of the Italian National Register of Experts in the Sensory Analysis of Honey, where she received her formal training as a honey sensory expert.
 Her book, The Honey Connoisseur co-authored with Kim Flottum (editor of Bee Culture Magazine) parallels the concept of terroir to single - origin honey directly matching floral sources to flavors and conceived the first U.S. honey aroma and flavor wheel.
 In 2011, Marina establish The American Honey Tasting Society as the leading resource for honey sensory education in the United States.
-An accomplished apiculturist, Marina has also successfully completed the Charles Mraz Apitherapy Course, twice achieving a deep understanding of products of the beehive and their applications to health and healing.
+Marina is an accomplished apiculturist

 A passionate and dynamic, sought-after speaker, Marina shares her knowledge in animated and inspiring presentations —leaving audiences with a fascinating view of the importance of honey bees to our food chain and the gastronomic delight of varietal honeys.